Tuesday, December 30, 2025

 No, really: Use this paragraph break as a break and actually think about that for a moment.

-And then just ignore everyone calling Trump some kind of unprecedented aberration because they are historically illiterate imbeciles sadly trying to ignore a half century of GOP bigotry.
+And now please ignore everyone calling Trump some kind of unprecedented aberration because they are historically illiterate imbeciles sadly trying to ignore a half century of GOP bigotry.
 What is so often called “Trumpism” is just Republicans saying the quiet part out loud.
 I mean, you knew the Tea Party was racist, right?
 You recall the unhinged Militia Movement from the 1990s, right?
 Stop defending the indefensible by painting the recent past as some halcyon era of comity.
 It's vomitsomely dishonest.
 You know better.

 Seriously, consider your dignity